 The duration of SP internship ranges from 6 to 42 weeks.
 The following list shows the different internship programs, respective duration, and Senior Liaison Officers.

-(For closing date, please refer to the respective courses listed below.
-Please retain the Passcodes issued to login to the Application Form.)
+(Please register with SP first and retain the Passcodes issued to login to the Application Form.)

 The data collected in the application form is limited to what is necessary to facilitate the carrying out of internship programme by SP.
 As SP offers other training and collaboration opportunities that benefit our industry partners, companies that collaborate with SP on internship may also receive information on these programmes from time to time.